Offer an educational (virtual) bank for kids, enabling teachers and parents to teach kids about money, savings and managing goals.

 The bankaroo platform is designed to support many members.
 We have a clear technical roadmap to do that.
 The main challenges are around outreach, educating teachers and parents about the tool and finding business partners and a business model that will allow us to have revenue and keep providing a free version of the service.

 We are looking for education and finance org as partners. bankaroo can be white-labeled and be used as part of another service if needed.
+We are currently working with several banks and credit unions to assist them to share bankaroo with their community.

 8b.
 If applicable, which of the following scaling strategies have you launched?